 Processing Based on Your Consent

-The provider also collects and processes (uses) your personal data for the following purposes, when you consent to it:
+The provider also collects and processes (uses) your personal data for the following purposes, with your consent:

 - transmission of commercial offers (especially event invitations) and other content via e-mail,